jlewicki/tree_state_machine/README.md

 Tree state machines are a way of addressing this issue.
 The states are arranged into a tree, so that a state can have zero or more child states.
 If a state has no child states, we call it a leaf state, otherwise it's called a composite state.
 The power of this hierarchical relationship is that states can delegate message handling to their parent state, allowing one parent state to provide common message handling logic for any number of child states (and their children, etc.)

-The `tree_state_machine` package provides a simple and declarative way to define state trees, and managing their runtime behavior.
+`tree_state_machine` is a Dart package that provides a simple and declarative way to define state trees, and manage their runtime behavior.

 ## Getting Started
 The primary API for the working with the state machine is provided by the `tree_state_machine` library.
 The API for defining state trees is provided by `tree_builders` library.
-`
 Depending on how your application is structured, you will need to import one or both of these libraries:

 ```dart
 import 'package:tree_state_machine/tree_builders.dart';